spacechase0/SoftwareEngineeringProject/coursework_docs/impl_testing.md

 # Platforms, APIs, Databases, and other technologies used
 <!-- 5 points -->
 * Godot Engine - programming, implementation of all other elements into one software
-* Sibelius, Audacity - music and sound design
+* Sibelius, Audacity - original music soundtracks for level and boss themes
+* Freesound.org - sound effects and background noises
 * Paint Tool SAI - artwork
 * Github - writing/storyboarding
 <!-- List all the platforms, APIs, Databases, and any other technologies you use in your project and where you use them (in what components of your project). -->